InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/server/README.md

 # The general phases are:

-1) Preparing the equipment: a) find an appropriate project server; b) find one or more remote clients.
+1) Preparing the equipment: a) find an appropriate project server; b) add scripts to one or more remote clients.

 2) Flashing the base OS: The server and client will need a base operating system installed.